AP source: Schiano, Rutgers can’t reach deal on return

-A person familiar with the negotiations tells The Associated Press that Greg Schiano won’t be returning to Rutgers because the school and its former football coach were unable to come to an agreement on a deal.
+Greg Schiano won’t be returning to Rutgers because the school and its former football coach were unable to come to an agreement on a deal, a person familiar with the negotiations told The Associated Press on Sunday.

-The person spoke to the AP on condition of anonymity Sunday because neither side wanted to make the negotiations public.
-Schiano, who spent 11 seasons at Rutgers before leaving for the NFL in 2012, was offered an 8-year, $32 million contract, with $25 million guaranteed, along with $7.5 million to spend on coaches and football operations staff such as recruiting coordinators and strength and conditioning coaches, according to the person.
+The person spoke to the AP on condition of anonymity because neither side wanted to make the negotiations public.
+Schiano, who spent 11 seasons at Rutgers before leaving for the NFL in 2012, was offered an eight-year, $32 million contract, with $25 million guaranteed, along with $7.5 million to spend on coaches and football operations staff, according to the person.

 The two sides could not agree on what investments into facilities and infrastructure were needed for Rutgers to be able to compete in the Big Ten, the person said.

+Rutgers released a statement Sunday on its ongoing coaching search that did not mention Schiano.

+“We remain in engaged in that search with a clear focus on building a successful Big Ten Conference football program,” the university said.
+“It is anticipated that a new coach will be named shortly after the conclusion of the season.”

 Nunzio Campanile has been the interim head coach following the firing of Chris Ash five games into his fourth season.
+Ash went 8-32 in three-plus seasons, including 3-26 in the Big Ten.
+Rutgers is 2-9 and heading for second straight winless season in the Big Ten.
+The Scarlet Knights finish their season Saturday against No. 12 Penn State.

+After Ash was fired, Schiano was immediately speculated as a candidate.
+Soon after school officials, led by athletic director Pat Hobbs, and Schiano’s representatives started looking into a way to bring the 53-year-old New Jersey native back to run the program, which has again fallen on hard times.

+Schiano went 68-67 at Rutgers and turned the Scarlet Knights into consistent winners after years of being one of the worst major college football programs in the country.
+He led them to six bowl appearances in his final seven years.
+That success helped Rutgers land an invite to the Big Ten, and it joined the lucrative Power Five conference in 2014.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/